Are you slow at processing information or instructions? Do you have a child with a slow processing speed? Well, I’ve got your back!

 It can also be a career goal for a child who has difficulty processing information faster.

-They compassionately listen to people as they explain their problem and then intervene to offer a solution.
+They compassionately listen to people as they explain their problems and then intervene to offer a solution.

 Some adults with slow processing speed have an impressive ability to differentiate faces and objects from one another while also visualizing how these elements can be brought together into a single image.